Orlando City SC’s complete 2026 MLS schedule revealed

 FLORIDA IS PURPLE!! 😈😏 I don’t know about you but I’m still on a HUGE high after last night!
 Our 0-3 demolition of Inter Miami at Chase Stadium was a statement win – and our first-ever against Lionel Messi!
 Oscar Pareja’s Lions have surged from eighth to fifth in just two MLS gameweeks, extending our MLS unbeaten streak to 11 matches – just one shy of our longest MLS run (12 matches, Aug-Oct 2020).
 With dominant shutout derby wins over Atlanta United (3-0), Tampa Bay Rowdies (0-5), and now Inter Miami (0-3), Papi is masterminding important victories against all the sides we love to hate.
 So, massive credit to him, the coaching staff, and the players!

 Now, focus shifts to this crucial Round of 16 Open Cup tie against Nashville SC at Inter&Co Stadium.
-Our first home game in the competition this year, it’s a key chance to move closer to a second U.S. Open Cup title in four seasons.
+Our first home game in the competition since winning it on September 7, 2022, this is a key chance to push for a second U.S. Open Cup title in four seasons.
 With the likes of Los Angeles FC and Columbus Crew absent, Orlando City SC’s strong form makes a deep cup run very achievable.
 And make no mistake – we’ll be taking this tournament very seriously as we look to add more silverware to “The Vault”!
+Continue reading

 STATS PREVIEW: Tampa Bay Rowdies vs Orlando City SC – 07.05.2025